Cosmati

 Cosmatesque decoration is not entirely confined to Rome, or even to Italy.
 At Westminster Abbey there are two Cosmatesque pavements, the finest north of the Alps set in Purbeck Marble: one is the Great Pavement before the high altar, the other the paving and decor associated with the shrine of Edward the Confessor in the Sanctuary, both works executed about 1268 for the connoisseur-king Henry III.
 They are extremely unusual in England: more characteristic luxury flooring in England consisted of lead-glazed ceramic tiles painted in patterns.
 This mosaic is depicted in Hans Holbein's The Ambassadors.

+A fine example of a Cosmatesque Pavement floor was discovered in 2026 at The Church of the Sacred Heart and St. Catherine of Alexandria in Droitwich Spa, Worcestershire.
+This church is also renowned for its extensive Venetian glass mosaic interior, designed by Gabriel Pippet and mosaiced by Maurice Richard Josey.
+Hidden under carpet for over 60 years the floor has been recently restored with a grant from the National Lottery Heritage Fund.

 The general style of works of the Cosmati school is more closely related to Romanesque art, even though some of the buildings they worked in are Gothic, as in their main lines are their larger structures, especially in the elaborate altar-canopies, with their pierced geometrical tracery.
 In detail, however, they differ widely from the purer Gothic of northern countries.
 The richness of effect which the English or French architect obtained by elaborate and carefully worked mouldings was produced in Italy by the beauty of polished marbles and jewel-like mosaics; the details being mostly rather coarse and often carelessly executed.

 Ecclesiastical patronage in Rome dried up with the removal of the Papacy to Avignon in 1305, and by the time the curial court had returned and the ensuing schism had been settled a hundred years later, the craft tradition had lapsed.
 The differential resistance of the stones used in Cosmati work, marbles, porphyry and other coloured stones has resulted in uneven wear on pavements, which have been periodically repaired, whether finely or coarsely, since the late Middle Ages, with the result that modern assessments of the quality of individual works may be compromised by overlooking later repairs.